divanetworks/divanetworks.github.io/readme.txt

 {
 	debug: false,					// true to send debug messages to console
-	aspectRatio: '16:9',			// aspect ratio of svg
+	aspectRatio: '16:9',			// aspect ratio of svg - either a positive number or string
 	prefix: 'divag-',				// namespace prefix for creating element IDs
 	gridSize: 10,					// size of grid (for display purposes)
 	gridColor: '#eee',				// color of the grid